sisi-zhou/sisi-zhou.github.io/_pages/job.md

 **[PhD Student](https://perimeterinstitute.ca/phd-students){:target="_blank"}**

-I am looking to hire one PhD student Fall 2024.
+I am looking to hire one Fall 2024 PhD student.
 Contact me if you are interested.
 Details to follow.